Stretch Marks Products

 Some forms of stretch marks are believed to be influenced by hormonal changes associated with puberty, pregnancy and hormone replacement therapy.
 Some people who practice intense body building get stretch marks after they retire.

 There are natural health remedies that may help in reducing the incidence of stretch marks as well as treating the symptoms.
-Massaging the affected areas with oils that contain specific ingedients (e.g. sweet almond oil - which works gently, delivers moisturizing essential fatty acids that keep skin supple and protected from drying.)
+Massaging the affected areas with oils that contain specific ingredients (e.g. sweet almond oil - which works gently, delivers moisturising essential fatty acids that keep skin supple and protected from drying.)
 Pregnancy is a big job for muscles and skin, here, organic arnica flower extract may help ease tightness.
 Read more on how natural remedies might help reduce stretch marks after pregnancy or weight loss on our blog.

 Antioxidants such as Vitamin E work to protect cells in the body from damage caused by free radicals, which are potentially damaging by-products of energy metabolism.
 Vitamin E helps to prevent LDL (bad) cholesterol damage from free radicals hereby protecting against cell damage may also be beneficial in treating stretch marks.